TOP FIVE FREQUENTLY ASKED QUESTIONS

 Do the drawers and doors keep out rain?
 Top

 Both our drawer fronts and doors fit tight to the box front that helps keep rain out.
-Fully exposed cabinets in a high wind and heavy rain may experience some moisture getting into the cabinet, but this is in extreme conditions.
+Fully exposed cabinets in high wind and heavy rain may experience some moisture getting into the cabinet, but these are extreme conditions.

 How do the cabinets hold up with full sun exposure?
 Top

-Our high quality UV protection top coat will reduce fading.
-Resin products tested for over 6 years in full sun exposure have shown very little sign of fading.
+Our high-quality UV protection top coat will reduce fading.
+Resin products tested for over six years in full sun exposure have shown very little sign of fading.